web-servers/jws-operator/README.md

 __Adding Support for Kubernetes Clusters__

 This Operator prototype is currently using some Openshift specific resources such as DeploymentConfigs, Routes, and ImageStreams.
-In order to run on Kubernetes Clusters, equivalent resources available on Kubernetes have to be implemented.
+In order to run on Kubernetes Clusters, equivalent resources available on Kubernetes have to be implemented or skipped.